Leafwing-Studios/asm-docs/docs/signals/production-diffusion.md

 - at most tiles, actual signal value does not matter, because there is no unit or combinator there

 # Constraints

+## Production

+- everything needs a different type of signal, or differences can't be detected
+- everything needs to produce a passive signal, or it can't be detected

+## Diffusion

 - signal quantity during diffusion is conserved or decays in order to ensure that it doesn't pile up endlessly
 - signals are always stronger closer to their stationary source